mitkox/aks-edge-utils/hands-on/install/install.md

     Select **Review + Create** button at the bottom of the page to create virtual machine.

-4. Connect to the virtual machine
+#### STEP 2: Connect into the Windows 11 Pro virtual machine
-Once the virtual machine is created, go to the **Overview** page, select **Connect** then **RDP** to connect into the virtual machine.
+1. Once the virtual machine is created, go to the **Overview** page, select **Connect** then **RDP** to download the RDP file to your local machine.
+2. Double click the downloaded RDP file to connect into the virtual machine.

-5. Enable Hyper-V features for Windows
+#### STEP 3: Enable Hyper-V features for Windows

-    Open a PowerShell console as Administrator, run following command:
+1. Open a PowerShell console as Administrator, run following command:
     ```bash
     Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V -All
     ```

-    Then you can check if Hyper-V is enabled using following command:
+2. check if Hyper-V is enabled using following command:
     ```bash
     Get-WindowsOptionalFeature -Online -FeatureName *hyper*
     ```

+#### STEP 4: Install K8S or K3S in Windows 11 Pro

 ### Exercise 2: Implment single machine deployment (owner: Shailendra)